nitindermohan/oak-new-docs/content/docs/manuals/app-catalog/nginx-server.md

 ![Nginx Balancing](balancing.png)

-To test out the balancing capabilities of Oakestra, we can deploy a simple Nginx server with a client that sends requests to the server.
-By assigning a Round-Robin balanced semantic IP to a Nginx service.
+To test out the balancing capabilities of Oakestra, we can deploy a simple Nginx server and a client that sends requests to a Round-Robin balanced semantic IP assigned to the server.
 When scaling up the Nginx service, the client requests will automatically be balanced across the service's instances.

 #### SLA Template

-For this example we create a service named `curlv4` using a `curlimages/curl:7.82.0` docker image.
-This service performs a curl request to an Okestra semantic IP address of our choice (`10.30.55.55`) and then it fails.
-After failue Oakestra will re-deploy the instance indefinitely.
+For this example, we create a service named `curlv4` using a `curlimages/curl:7.82.0` docker image.
+This service performs a curl request to an Okestra semantic IP address of our choice (`10.30.55.55`), then fails.
+After failure, Oakestra will re-deploy the instance indefinitely.

-Together with the `curlv4` service we deploy a Nginx service named `nginx` using the `nginx:latest` docker image.
-This service will be assigned a Round-Robin semantic IPv4 address `10.30.55.55` (as well as a Round-Robin semantic IPv6 address `fdff:2000::55:55`, but this is optional).
+Together with the `curlv4` service, we deploy a Nginx service named `nginx` using the `nginx:latest` docker image.
+This service will be assigned a Round-Robin semantic IPv4 address,`10.30.55.55` (as well as a Round-Robin semantic IPv6 address `fdff:2000::55:55`, but this is optional).

 {{< callout context="caution" title="Oakestra Networking" icon="outline/alert-triangle">}}
 To find out more about networking, please refer to the [Networking](/docs/manuals/networking-internals) section.